-Heating leaks, including central heating and underfloor heating, are one of the most common and most disruptive leaks.
+Heating leaks, including central heating and underfloor heating, are one of the most common and most disruptive type of leaks.
 Symptoms that customers report include:

 - Boiler pressure loss